 Figure 1 presents the internal architecture of the PulseBlasterUSB system.
 The major building blocks are the SRAM memory, the microcontroller (uPC), the integrated bus controller (IBC), the counter, and the output buffers.
 The entire logic design, including output buffers, is contained on a single silicon chip, making it a System-on-Chip design.
-User control of the system is accomplished via the USB bus.
+User control of the system is accomplished via the universal serial bus (USB).